unzueta/windows-docker-machine/README.md

-# Windows Docker Container in Docker Toolbox for Windows
+# Windows Containers in Docker Toolbox for Windows
 This is a fork of https://github.com/StefanScherer/packer-windows

 If Hyper-V is not available, the work of StefanScherer is also a viable option for Docker Toolbox for Windows.